timohaver/arcgis-ng-popup-text/README.md

 ---
 ## The Problem

 See comments and code in `app.component.css`.
-There is styling there that should work at the component level.
-But it doesn't work.
-Move it to `styles.css` and it works.
-However, that is the opposite of how CSS is supposed to apply in Angular.
+There is CSS there that should work at the component level.
+But it does not work.
+Move it to `styles.css` and now the CSS works.